apcamargo/genomad/README.md

 mamba activate genomad
 ```

-Alternatively, you can run geNomad using Docker.
+Another option is to use geNomad through Docker.

 ```
 # Pull the image